pi314mm/pi314mm.github.io/index.markdown

 About Me
 --------

-I am a third-year Ph.D. student at Carnegie Mellon University's (CMU) Computer Science Department in the areas of programming language theory, type theory, and mechanized verification.
+I am a fourth-year Ph.D. student at Carnegie Mellon University's (CMU) Computer Science Department in the areas of programming language theory, type theory, and mechanized verification.
 My advisor is [Karl Crary](http://www.cs.cmu.edu/~crary/).

 My undergrad was at CMU where I graduated in 2021 with a Computer Science Bachelor